Noaemien/NEAT-ALGO/README.md

 ### Data Structures:

 #### Node format:
-Each networks nodes are stored in a node array with each node represented in the following manner
+Each networks nodes are stored in a node array where each node is represented in the following manner:

 | Name          | Data type     |
 | ------------- |:-------------:|